| 14602 NE Fourth Plain

 |

-Music Strengthens Social Skills
+| Music Strengthens Social Skills Listening

+is the key to communication.
 While teaching a young child the relationship between sound

 and emotion in music, the child learns to discern the emotional

 state of those around him by their speech.
+Group music instruction increases confidence and self esteem

 and the ability to enjoy a sense of community.
 Shy children